LUIGI BOITANI, PHD

 Josip Kusak is a professor at the Biology Department, Veterinary Faculty, University of Zagreb, Croatia.
 He is a DVM with an MS in bear ecology and a PhD in wolf ecology, and did his initial “wolf” training at the “K-lab” in Ely, Minnesota in 1996.
 He has worked on: large carnivore habitat analysis, predation and attacks on livestock, animal diseases and mortality, development of carnivore management plans, assessment of the impact of infrastructure development on large carnivores, monitoring of large carnivores, delivery of specialized trainings (large carnivore’s capturing and handling, telemetry, distinguishing signs of predators on prey, emergency response).
 He has consulted on and participated in wolf/brown bear study projects in Slovenia, Bosnia & Herzegovina, Greece, Italy, and Turkey.
 Josip is a member of National Comity for Large Carnivores in Croatia since 1996 and contributed in the developing and implementation of wolf, bear and lynx management.

-Francesca Marucco is a contracted professor at the University of Torino (Italy), in charge of the wolf monitoring program in the Italian Alps by ISPRA (Institute of Environmental Research of Italy), and project manager and scientific coordinator of the former project LIFE WOLFALPS.
+Francesca Marucco is a assitant professor at the University of Torino (Italy), in charge of the wolf monitoring program in the Italian Alps by ISPRA (Institute of Environmental Research of Italy), and project manager and scientific coordinator of the former project LIFE WOLFALPS.
 She has a BA from the University of Torino (Italy), and Master of Science and PhD in Wildlife Biology from the University of Montana (U.S.).
 She has over 20 years of experience in wolf research and management in the Alps and the U.S. Since 1999, she has been the scientific coordinator at the Center for Management and Conservation of Large Carnivores of the Piemonte Region.
 She has published numerous scientific papers at international level, and collaborates in several research projects on large carnivores in Europe and the U.S. She has been a member of the Large Carnivore Initiative for Europe (LCIE) since 2012, which is a Specialist Group of the IUCN SSC.

 FRANCESCA MARUCCO, PHD